Cyb3rDud3/Clogger/README.md

 # Clogger
-It's just a keylogger, but written in C
+It's a keylogger, but written in C

+I'm suck at C. so this code is a mess